AbdullahSaeed1211/major-project-fullstack/README.md

 - For anonymous users, data is stored only in localStorage
 - The UI is implemented with Shadcn UI components and Tailwind CSS for styling
 - Cognitive games follow a consistent pattern for result tracking and scoring
+- ML models use a model-loader architecture that supports caching and versioning

 See the [TODO.md](./TODO.md) file for upcoming tasks and implementation priorities.